Combined explanation of $W$-mass, muon $g-2$, $R_{K^{(*)}}$ and $R_{D^{(*)}}$ anomalies in a singlet-triplet scalar leptoquark model: Contribution to the anomalies

-The global fit values of these Wilson coefficients for $\mc{C}_9 = - \mc{C}_{10}$ is $-0.39^{+0.07}_{-0.07}$~\cite{Altmannshofer:2021qrr}.
-This negative value can be obtained if both Yukawa couplings are positive or negative simultaneously since $V_{ts}$ is negative.
+The global fit for $\mc{C}_9 = - \mc{C}_{10}$ stands at $-0.39^{+0.07}_{-0.07}$~\cite{Altmannshofer:2021qrr,*Carvunis:2021jga}.
+The negative value implies both the Yukawa couplings are either positive or negative, since $V_{ts}$ is also negative.
 There is a small loop-level contribution to $R_{K^{(*)}}$ from $S_{\pm}$, which we ignore.
-As a passing comment we note that if the LQ sector is aligned with the up-type quarks, then for $m_3=2$ TeV, one can explain the $R_{K^{(*)}}$ anomalies with ${y_{32}^L}^{2}\sim 1$.